 Chambers Grove is a reach of the St. Louis River near the Fond du Lac neighborhood north of the Highway 23 bridge.
 The section of the river between the Fond du Lac Dam and Highway 23 is designated as a critical spawning area for Lake Superior migratory fish species including lake sturgeon, walleye and longnose sucker.
-A city park was built adjacent to the river in the 1960s and the shoreline was stabilized with a wall of steel sheet piling.
-Currently, this area lacks habitat for lake sturgeon spawning and the wall along the shoreline has eliminated shallow, slow-moving water these fish and other species need.
+A city park was built adjacent to the river in the 1960s and the shoreline was stabilized with a wall of steel sheet piling and enhanced with a wooden boardwalk.
+The wall along the shoreline lacked habitat for lake sturgeon spawning and had eliminated the shallow, slow-moving water other fish species need.

 An example of spawning habitat created by riffles.
 Click to zoom.